Home | Cooking Knowledge | How to Debone a Chicken Thigh

 cutting towards the bone

-If you’re ok with cutting up a chicken thigh, I have an entire post to show you how to cut up a chicken breast.
+If you’re ok with cutting up a chicken thigh, I have an entire post to show you how to cut up a chicken breast as well that you would enjoy.

 removing the bone

-Now you can pretty much fold the chicken under your hand and have direct access to the chicken bone.
+Now you can pretty much fold the chicken under under itself and have direct access to the chicken bone.

-You should be able to make a few last cuts and be able to remove the bone completely from the chicken thigh.
+Now make a few last cuts and remove the bone completely from the chicken thigh.

-I like to go around and feel for any leftover bone or hard cartilage that I might have missed as I was cutting.
+I like to feel for any leftover bone or hard cartilage that I might have missed as I was cutting.

 That’s it, you have now deboned a chicken thigh in just a few minutes.